5 Herbs Every Woman Should Know (And How to Actually Use Them Without Guessing)

 Want to Go Deeper?

-If this post stirred something in you — that deep inner knowing that you’re meant to know the plants more intimately — I’d love to invite you to join me for a free Intro to Herbal Medicine Class.
+If this post stirred something in you — that deep inner knowing that you’re meant to know the plants more intimately — I’d love to invite you to join me in a class!

 Herbalism isn’t just something you learn.